GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/05.241-250/05.O-for-a-Faith/docs.md

 ---
+title: |
-title: 245.
-O for a Faith
+    245. O for a Faith - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 245.
+O for a Faith.
+O for a faith that will not shrink,  Though pressed by many a foe;  That will not tremble on the brink of poverty,  Of poverty or woe;  Of poverty or woe;
+    keywords:  |
-    keywords: Church Hymnal, O for a Faith, O for a faith that will not shrink,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O for a Faith, O for a faith that will not shrink.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 245. O FOR A FAITH
+####  Church Hymnal 1941,

 ```txt

 1.
 O for a faith that will not shrink,
 Though pressed by many a foe;